JuanVDW/PCNSE/Interface-Configuration.md

   * Routing and Route table has all known routes (RIB)
   * Forwarding Table has all routes of where traffic will be forwarded to (FIB)
   * Static Route Monitoring tab will show the status of all Path Monitors configured

+### Equal-Cost Multi-Path Routing
+* Networking feature that enables the firewall to use up to four equal-cost routes to the same destination
+* Permits load balanced flows
+* Dynamically shifts traffic to another ECMP member to the same destination if a link fails

 ### Policy-Based Forwarding
 * PBF rules are used to send specific traffic to an interface that is not the default route the traffic would follow from the routing table.